Engineering at UC

 Why choose UC?

-QS World university rankings rate UC in the top 3 per cent of universities worldwide for engineering and technology.
-Our Civil and Natural Resources Engineering Department is ranked in the top 1 per cent in the world at 49th.
-Chemical and Electrical and Electronic Engineering are both ranked in the top 200.
+QS World university rankings rate UC in the top 1 per cent of universities worldwide for engineering and technology.
+Our Civil and Natural Resources Engineering Department is ranked in the top 100 worldwide.
+Chemical and Electrical and Electronic Engineering are both ranked in the top 250.

 UC is also the first university in New Zealand to receive a five-star rating from QS Stars.
 A typical five-star university is generally world class in a broad range of areas, enjoys a high reputation and has cutting-edge facilities and a renowned research and teaching faculty.
 UC has received a five-star rating for Engineering and Technology, Research, Teaching, Infrastructure and Internationalisation.